Earn Passive Income From September Dividend Stocks

 And here’s another way to think about dividend safety…

-Put A Focus On Dividend Growth
+Tip #4: Put A Focus On Dividend Growth

 When I first started dividend investing.
 I wanted dividend income now.

-And that encouraged me to look for high dividend yields.
+That approach encouraged me to look for high dividend yields.
 Now I focus on dividend growth investments.

-Companies With Long Dividend Payment Histories
+Tip #5: Select Companies With Long Dividend Payment Histories

-Did you notice the dividend royalty included today’s stock list?
+Did you notice the dividend royalty included in today’s stock list?
 Here’s what I mean by dividend royalty.

 Dividend Kings.
 Companies that have increased their dividends annually for at least 50 years.